 A. Dorchester County DSS will appoint a Food Unit Leader to work under the EOC Disaster Response Services (DRS) Group Supervisor and Logistics Section Chief.
 Supporting agencies will coordinate with the Food Unit Leader and DRS while maintaining their autonomy and internal chain of command.

-- A. DSS is responsible for developing and maintaining this ESF, as well as pertinent SOPs, coordinating with EMD and the other supporting agencies. - B. Individual agency SOPs will be coordinated with DSS and are not contained herein as part of these guidelines.
-The EOC can store agency SOPs if they so desire.
+A. DSS is responsible for developing and maintaining this ESF, as well as pertinent SOPs, coordinating with EMD and the other supporting agencies.